How to hack Android devices using the StageFright vulnerability [updated 2021]

 - Disable mms auto-retrieval: Users can find this option in message settings.
 Once disabled, MP4s won’t download automatically — they will require the user to tap a placeholder or a similar element.
 Therefore, there’s no risk unless the user opts to download the MMS.

-- Install apps from official Play Store: Instead of downloading apps via third-party websites, users should look for their official Play Store versions.
+- Install apps from the official Play Store: Instead of downloading apps via third-party websites, users should look for their official Play Store versions.
 It’s also a good idea to read app reviews before proceeding with the installation.

 - Be vigilant when visiting web pages: Do not click or open suspicious links on the Internet.
 Click-bait titles may tempt you into downloading attachments, but it’s always smart to run a self-diagnosis of the site before taking an action.
 Does it look legit?
 Does a similar site also require you to download attachments?
 Answering questions like these will enable you to make an informed decision.